 There is plenty of food on the islands and anyone can take the food off the trees at any time.
 The fruit trees were brought to the island by Europeans and have done very well here.
 The Papaya is one of the more popular trees as they grow very quickly and produce fruit in 6-9 months.

 Roman also took us to a place where we could see some vanilla plants and buy some.
-It was really in a home of one of the islanders.
+It was really in the home of one of the islanders.
 The kids were around playing, they had vanilla beans out drying and a few items set up in a room just for tourists to buy.
 It was interesting.
-They also had a chicken who was leashed.
-First one we had seen that was not out roaming around.
+They also had a chicken that was leashed.
+The first one we had seen that was not out roaming around.

-There are really 2 islands-Huahine Nui, is the larger island and includes the village of Fare, and has a grocery and a gas station and Huahine Iti –the smaller island and has the best beaches.
+There are really 2 islands-Huahine Nui, which is the larger island and includes the village of Fare, which has a grocery and a gas station, and Huahine Iti –the smaller island and has the best beaches.
 Both islands are joined by a sandbar at low tide and there is a bridge to drive over.
 Huahine was one of the first islands to be colonized by the ancient Polynesians, with records dating back to the 9th century AD.
-One of the older things on the islands are shallow water fish traps called V traps.
+One of the older things on the islands is shallow water fish traps called V traps.
 The fish drifting in the current go into a long stone guide and end up in a deep pool.
-The locals then go to the pool and pluck out what the need.
+The locals then go to the pool and pluck out what they need.
 Very ingenious!